What We Believe

 - There is to be a resurrection of both the saved and the lost: the saved to eternal life and the lost to eternal damnation.

 - We believe in and practice two sacraments – baptism (choice of mode) and the Lord’s Supper.

 How are you supported?

 AIM has no apportionments or required giving percentages for member churches.
 AIM is supported by voluntary donations from both congregations and individuals.
-We do not assess our member churches or impose financial demands upon our congregations or individuals.
+AIM do not assess our member churches or impose financial demands upon our congregations or individuals.
 AIM asks that individuals and church prayerfully consider what they should contribute to AIM.